FYSETC/FYSETC-Cheetah/README.md

 You can follow the following steps to upload the bootloader.

-- Download the flash software in our github https://github.com/FYSETC/STM32Flasher
+- Download the flash software in our [github](https://github.com/FYSETC/STM32Flasher) or [gitee](https://gitee.com/fysetc/STM32Flasher).

 - Power the board with power supply and connect the board to your PC with USB cable